-In the ordinary course of its business, OneBeacon purchases reinsurance from highly rated third party reinsurers (rated A or better by A.M.
-Best Company) in order to provide greater diversification of its business and minimize the financial impact of large risks or catastrophic events.
+In the ordinary course of its business, OneBeacon purchases reinsurance from high-quality, highly rated third party reinsurers in order to provide greater diversification of its business and minimize the financial impact of large risks or catastrophic events.

 The timing and size of catastrophe losses are unpredictable and the level of losses experienced in any year could potentially be material to OneBeacon's operating results and financial position.
 Examples of catastrophes include losses caused by earthquakes, wildfires, hurricanes and other types of storms and terrorist acts.
 The extent of losses caused by catastrophes is both a function of the total amount of insured exposure in an area affected by the event and the severity of the event.